 Previously proposed algorithms of consensus are recognized as unsatisfactory for the above requirements by authors for the following reasons.

 Consensus PoW – the very first type of consensus implemented in the Bitcoin currency’s blockchain.
 Consensus is characterized by a low speed of the block closing and low transaction speed, according to the data [2] the transaction speed of Bitcoin currency is only 7 transactions per second.
 Formation of the blockchain block at PoW consensus requires significant computing resources.
-And the more a consensus participant has computing resources, the higher the probability for him to form a block, what leads to an unproductive computing race between the consensus participants.
+And the more a consensus participant has computing resources, the higher the probability for it to form a block, what leads to an unproductive computing race between the consensus participants.

 Proof-of-Stake (PoS) consensus and its variations DPoS, LPoS were proposed to solve the problems of PoW consensus, connected with high computational costs and a low speed of closing of transaction block [3].
 Despite the high speed of block closing and low requirements for hardware resources, algorithm PoS has limitations.
 The problem with PoS is centralization of coins (system resources).
 Blockchain user, having the maximum amount of system resources, receives even more coins for the provision services for the confirmation of the block.
 Consequently, the number of nodes, participating in a consensus, will evolutionarily diminish, what will lead to non-compliance with the requirements for the blockchain outlined above.

 pBFT consensus – another alternative to the PoW consensus algorithm.
 Several pBFT consensus realizations have been proposed in the world, one of them – «Honey Badger» [4].
-As shown in Fig. 1 The implementation of pBFT consensus works all the better, the smaller the number of nodes participating in the consensus.
+As shown in Fig. 1 the implementation of pBFT consensus works all the better, the smaller the number of nodes participating in the consensus.